Pruthviraj-Guddu/DiscoScreen/privacy-policy.md

    - **Personal Information:** The App does not collect any personally identifiable information from Users.

 2. **Third-Party Links:**
-   - The App may contain links to third-party websites or services.
-These third-party sites have separate and independent privacy policies.
-We, therefore, have no responsibility or liability for the content and activities of these linked sites.
-Nonetheless, we seek to protect the integrity of our App and welcome any feedback about these sites.
+   - The App dose not any contain links to third-party websites or services

 3. **Data Security:**
    - We have implemented appropriate security measures to protect against unauthorized access, alteration, disclosure, or destruction of Users' information stored on the App.